-Become a part of the sixth-largest country: a sing-along medley of mountains, deserts, reefs, forests, beaches and multicultural melting-pot cities.
+Become a part of the sixth-largest country: a medley of mountains, deserts, reefs, forests, beaches and multicultural melting-pot cities.

-This is a great program if you want to travel and earn money at the same time!
+Being an au pair in Australia is a great program if you want to travel and earn money at the same time!
 Add to that great combo a loving host family where you will have all of your meals, a private bedroom and all the support you need.

 Some of our au pairs tell us the bond they form with their host family can last a lifetime.
 We know some au pairs who actually fly back a few years later for a reunion or to attend a milestone event for one of the children they cared for.
 You will be able to participate in family activities, share cultures, make friends in your new community and with other au pairs in the area … a built in social network to make your time abroad a lot more fun, exciting and rewarding.

 Becoming an au pair in Australia is a serious position … and while you do get paid to travel … your main responsibilities are the children you care for.
 While you might consider yourself patient, fun-loving and perfect for a job like this … think about how responsible you are and your previous experience with children under your care.
-If you’re ready … we have incredible families who need you right away, living in amazing locations in Australia.
+If you’re ready … we have incredible families who need you right away, living in amazing locations in Australia

 Au Pairs in Australia Must